A quick guide on In-game known issues and How to deal with them

 - If the Initial Matchup Delay did not occur the involved Competitor will receive a loss (the diary result will stand) as in every situation where the Competitor exits the battle and a rematch is not granted.

-- Official Arena Stance: This may be determined to be grounds for a rematch depending on the circumstances of the battle; only if it can be confirmed by other visual and/or audible proof that the player was actually tapping the screen.
+- Official Arena Stance: This may be determined to be grounds for a rematch depending on the circumstances of the battle; only if it can be confirmed by other visual and/or audible proof that the Competitor was actually tapping the screen.
 Said evidence must be audio evidence and/or having the “Show Touches” option activated and seen in the recording.

-Switch Screen Bug
+Swap Screen Bug

 Device Compatibility Issue (iOS)